SAFCSP-Team/data-structures-and-algorithms-bootcamp/data-structures-and-algorithms-101/02-data-structures/06-graph/01-introduction-to-graph.md

 <hr>

 * ### **Undirected Graph**
-The edges in an undirected do not have one direction.
+The edges in an undirected do not have a specified direction.
 This means that the edges can go both ways.

 Vertex A has an edge to vertex B, and B has an edge to A. That means we can go from A to B and from B to A.